1. What is it?

-- Proposal for a directive establishing a framework for maritime spatial planning and integrated coastal management (all available language versions)
+- Proposed directive on a framework for maritime spatial planning & integrated coastal management (all available language versions) (15.03.2012)

 - Stakeholder consultation on MSP and ICZM [332 KB] All available translations.
 (Summary results)

 - Commission communication on maritime spatial planning in the EU

 - Roadmap for maritime spatial planning in the EU